GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a brief summary of the information touched on in the above illustrations.
+Below is a brief review of the coverage data touched on in the above illustrations.

 Rate Tables and Charts